Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Methods

 \subsection{2D-3D convolutional neural networks}

-We utilize a convolutional neural network (CNN)~\cite{LBBH1998} to reconstruct the three-dimensional flow data.
+We use a convolutional neural network (CNN)~\cite{LBBH1998} to reconstruct the three-dimensional flow data.
 The CNN excels at extracting features from a large amount of data thanks to its filter operator, and it has been utilized in image processing and classification tasks~\cite{LBH2015}.
-In the field of fluid dynamics, the use of CNN is also spreading because the filter shearing allows us to handle the high-dimensional fluid data efficiently~\cite{FNKF2019,champion2019data,LTHL2020,KL2020,MFF2020}.
+In fluid dynamics, the use of CNN is also spreading because the filter sharing allows us to handle the high-dimensional fluid data efficiently~\cite{FNKF2019,champion2019data,KL2020,Fukamipump2022}.

-{ The present idea is founded on a combination of two- and three-dimensional CNN to obtain a three-dimensional output from two-dimensional input, as shown in figure~\ref{fig:schematic_of_model}.
+A combination of two- and three-dimensional CNN is utilized to reconstruct a three-dimensional flow field from two-dimensional inputs, as shown in figure~\ref{fig:schematic_of_model}.
 The two-dimensional CNN is composed of two-dimensional convolutional layers and max pooling layers.
-The convolutional layer is used to extract the feature of two-dimensional sections, while we can reduce the dimension of the data with the max pooling layers.} The use of a dimensional reduction tool for this part is vital for the CNN-based data reconstruction to obtain the robustness against the rotation and translation of the images and noisy inputs~\cite{HZRS2016}, although the model eventually aims to reconstruct the higher dimension data.
+The convolutional layer is used to extract the feature of two-dimensional sections while reducing the dimension of the data with the max pooling layers.
+The use of a dimensional reduction tool for this part is vital for the CNN-based data reconstruction to obtain robustness against the rotation and translation of the images and noisy inputs~\cite{HZRS2016}, although the model eventually aims to reconstruct the higher dimension data.
 As shown in figure~\ref{fig:schematic_of_model}, the three-dimensional layers are in charge of dimension extension.
+Compared to autoencoder-based fluid flow data compression with non-interpretable latent vector~\cite{glaws2020deep,momenifar2022dimension}, the present 2D-3D CNN can store three-dimensional data as the interpretable two-dimensional form such as two-dimensional cross-sections.

-Through the internal procedure of two-dimensional convolutional layer illustrated in figure~\ref{fig:CNN_ope}$(a)$, the output $x^{({\iota})}$ at the layer $\iota$, location $(i,j)$, and filter index $m$, can be generated.
-Namely, the output $x^{(\iota)}$ can be expressed as
+The internal procedure of the two-dimensional convolutional layer is illustrated in figure~\ref{fig:CNN_ope}$(a)$.
+In the diagram, the input $x^{(\iota-1)}$ of size $L_1 \times L_2$ at the $(\iota-1)$th layer has $K$ channels corresponding to variables per each position of data.
+The filter $h^{(\iota)}$ of size $H \times H$ with $L$ channels is shared for the whole image field of the input.
+Through the convolutional operation, the output $x^{(\iota)}$ at the $\iota$th layer, pixel indices $(i,j)$ on a two-dimensional image, and filter index $m$, can be obtained as

-where {$G={\rm floor}(H/2)$,} $K$ is the number of channels in a convolution layer, $b_m$ is the bias, and $\varphi$ is an activation function.
+where $G={\rm floor}(H/2)$, $b_m$ is the bias, and $\varphi$ is an activation function.
 As the activation function $\varphi$, we use a ReLU function~\cite{NH2010} to avoid vanishing gradients.
-As mentioned above, we also consider a max pooling layer shown in figure~\ref{fig:CNN_ope}$(b)$ to achieve the robustness against rotation and translation of images.
+We also consider a max pooling layer shown in figure~\ref{fig:CNN_ope}$(b)$ to acquire the robustness against rotation and translation of images.